PWM or MPPT? Choosing the right regulator for off-

 The simplest 'on-off' regulators feed the full charge of the power source into the batteries, while measuring the battery voltage, and switch off the charge from the solar panels/wind turbine at a predetermined voltage level.
 These are called PWM solar controllers and are often cheaper than their MPPT cousins.
 When the voltage drops below another, preset level, it reconnects the charging source.
 However, the battery won't actually be fully charged when the disconnection occurs: with the full current from the charging source running into the battery, the battery voltage is raised artificially high, so regulators of this type typically only achieve about 90% capacity before disconnection.
 Also, because the battery voltage is allowed to drop before reconnection, the battery may discharge to just 70% capacity before the charging source is switched back on.
 In brief, if you use a simple, cheap, regulator, don't expect your battery to be better than 80% full on average.

-While it is fine for a charge controller to feed the full current of a power source into a well-discharged battery, it is actually better not to do so, because the battery reaches capacity, but to start to taper the charge current as the voltage reaches the fully charged threshold.
+While it is fine for a charge controller to feed the full current of a power source into a well-discharged battery, it is actually better not to do so, but to start to taper the charge current as the voltage reaches the fully charged threshold.
 This gentle 'trickle charge' towards the maximum battery voltage will be far more effective at filling the last 10% of battery capacity.
 The tapering is normally done by 'pulse-width-modulation', which is a fancy term for switching the charge current on and off very rapidly (several thousand times a second), thus gradually lengthening the period of the 'off' pulse and decreasing the 'on' pulse as the battery fills up.

 A little more sophistication